api3dao/old-api3-docs/docs/airnode/next/grp-developers/call-an-airnode.md

 Ignoring the mechanics of the overall process, the requester primarily focuses on two tasks as indicated by points A & B in the diagram below when calling an Airnode.

-- <span style="color:blue;">A</span>: Make the request
+- <span style="color:green;font-weight:bold;">1</span>: Make the request
-- <span style="color:blue;">B</span>: Accept and decode the response
+- <span style="color:blue;font-weight:bold;">2</span>: Accept and decode the response

 > ![request-flow](../assets/images/call-an-airnode.png)
->1. <div style="color:green;margin-top:30px;max-width:600px;">A requester makes a request to the AirnodeRrp.sol contract which places the request in storage.
-This request is retrieved by the Airnode during its next run cycle.
-It then verifies if the request is authorized by calling  authorizer contracts assigned to the Airnode, if any.</div>
+>1. <p style="color:green;margin-top:30px;max-width:600px;">A requester makes a request to the AirnodeRrp contract which adds the requestId to storage, emits the request to the event logs and returns the requestId to the requester.
+The request is retrieved by the Airnode during its next run cycle.
+It then verifies the requester is authorized by checking authorizer contracts assigned to the Airnode.</p>
->2. <div style="color:blue;max-width:600px;">If the request is authorized, Airnode proceeds to respond.
-It first gathers the requested data from the API and calls the `fulfill()` function in AirnodeRrp.sol, which updates the storage and then makes a callback to myFulfill.
-Gas costs associated with the response are covered by the sponsor of the requester.</div>
+>2. <p style="color:blue;max-width:600px;">If the request is authorized, Airnode proceeds to respond.
+It first gathers the requested data from the API and calls the <code>fulfill()</code> function in AirnodeRrp, which removes the pending requestId from storage and makes a callback to <code>myFulfill()</code>.
+Gas costs associated with the response are covered by the sponsor of the requester.</p>

 This remainder of this doc focuses on the requester implementation, it's deployment and sponsoring.